Discover the Russian River Valley Wine Region

 Armstrong Redwoods

-Photo courtesy of Armstrong Redwoods, Courtesy of California Department of Parks and Recreation
+Armstrong Redwoods, Photo courtesy of California Department of Parks and Recreation

 Not only is the Russian River appellation home to fantastic wineries, it also offers plenty of opportunities for appreciating nature.
 The 805-acre Armstrong Redwoods State Natural Reserve, located two miles outside of Guerneville, is revered for the impossibly tall, thousand-year-old trees.
 Hiking trails abound, but the 1,200 seat amphitheater is ideal for simply meditating.
-For something more adventurous, the Taste, Paddle, and Pedal Tour takes you through the Valley via bike and kayak.
+For something more adventurous, the Taste, Paddle, and Pedal Tour from Getaway Adventures takes you through the Valley via bike and kayak.
 The touring segments are interspersed with winery visits and includes a picnic lunch.
-And for those who want a more extended adventure, Wine Country Trekking‘s Bodega Bay to Healdsburg excursion is a great way to explore Sonoma County by foot.
-On this five day, four night trek, you’ll walk and hike from the coast through the Russian River Valley, enjoying beautiful scenery, wine, and food along the way.

 For a palate refresh, stop by one of the area’s numerous breweries, such as Russian River Brewing Company, which has a new second location in Windsor.
 What started as a side hustle in the cellars of Korbel has turned into one of the country’s most recognizable names in beer.